gep13/gep13/input/blog/review-of-day-5-of-devweek.md

 Title: Review of Day 5 of DevWeek
 Published: 30/3/2012
 Tags:
-- Day 5
+- day 5
-- Developer
+- developer
-- DevWeek
+- devweek
-- Events
+- events
 ---

 What follows is a brief summary of the final day of [DevWeek 2012](http://www.devweek.com/).
 It has been a very long, but also a very enjoyable, week and I have to give a lot of credit of all of the organisers, speakers and sponsors for putting on a great conference.
 Congratulations to Nick Payne of [Bearkpark Publishing](http://www.bearpark.co.uk/) for organising everything!
 Reviews of the other days of DevWeek can be seen here: